mass6/samciaramilaro-jekyll/_includes/about/en.md

 skills.
 Currently working on implementing the next version of our JSON API.

 Originally from Southern California, and relocated to Denmark in 2006.
-I do miss the weather, but I find the overall lifestyle can culture in Denmark well suits me.
+I do miss the weather, but I find the overall lifestyle and culture in Denmark suits me well.
-When I'm not coding, I'm usually cooking, or cleaning the mess I just made cooking.
+When I'm not coding, I'm usually cooking, or cleaning up the mess I just made while cooking.
 I make a mean Sicilian pizza.
+Lover of tacos.
 Father of three wonderful children.

 <hr/>
 <div class="pager caption">